 Sedum chanetii, Sedum fimbriatum var. chanetii, Sedum pyramidale

 Orostachys chanetii is a succulent plant that forms small rosettes of grayish-green leaves with red tones.
 The rosettes grow up to 2 inches (5 cm) in diameter.
 Leaves are cylindrical and up to 1 inch (2.5 cm) long and about 0.15 inches (0.35 cm) in diameter.
-Flowers are pinkish or white, up to 0.5 inches (1.3 cm) across and appear from the center of the rosettes on up to 12 inches (30 cm) tall stems.
+Flowers are pinkish or white, up to 0.5 inches (1.3 cm) across, and appear from the center of the rosettes on up to 12 inches (30 cm) tall stalks.

 USDA hardiness zones 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).

 How to Grow and Care

 As with most similar genera of the Crassulaceae family, this plant can survive in fairly poor soil so long as it is well-draining.
 This genera is very cold-hardy and can survive temperatures of -30 °F (-34 °C).
 Allow soil to dry to the touch between waterings and avoid getting water on the rosettes.
 Orostachys actively in spring and summer.
 It requires some bright light and does not tolerate high humidity well.